christoffercarlsson/autograph/README.md

 and the message contents.

-The only distinguishing factor between the two parties during a protocol run is that the party who initiates the handshake (i.e. sends their ephemeral public key first) as described in [Section 3.1](#31-handshake) is the known as the **initiator** and the other party is known as the **responder**.
-Being the initiator or responder affects the order of calculations that a party performs during the handshake.
+The only distinguishing factor between the two parties during a protocol run is that the party who initiates the key exchange (i.e. sends their ephemeral public key first) as described in [Section 3.1](#31-key-exchange) is the known as the **initiator** and the other party is known as the **responder**.
+Being the initiator or responder affects the order of calculations that a party performs during the key exchange.

 To simplify description this document will use the role **Alice** to refer to the initiator, and the role **Bob** to refer to the responder.